 - Foster parents must have patience, as well as be willing to nurse any injury and/or illness — with the understanding that some animals will not recover from their injury.

-- Foster parents must be able to transport their foster animal to and from the shelter and the veterinarian during business hours, should the need arise.
+- Foster parents must be able to transport their foster animal to and from the shelter (could be as often as every 2 weeks) should the need arise.

 - Foster parents may need to transport kittens and puppies to FHS biweekly for vaccinations.